-The MA Psychology Programs (MAPP) committee welcomes you to Sam!
+The MA Psychology Programs (MAPP) committee welcomes you to SAM!
 Graduate education at Sam Houston State University seeks to prepare students to become intellectual leaders in their professions, and the Department of Psychology and Philosophy has pursued this goal with graduate training in scientific and professional psychology since 1984.
-For over three decades, we have trained capable practitioners and scientists, prepared students for doctoral study, and supported personal growth.
+For almost four decades, we have trained capable practitioners and scientists, prepared students for doctoral study, and supported personal growth.
 We hope that you find your time with us fulfilling and rewarding.

-Our Master of Arts in General Psychology is focused on the scientific sub-disciplines of Psychology and involves several electives that allow students to pursue personal academic and research interests.
-The program is experimentally oriented and students are expected to become involved in research throughout their tenure at SHSU.
+Our Master of Arts in Experimental Psychology is focused on the scientific sub-disciplines of Psychology.
+As the name indicated, the program is experimentally oriented and students are expected to become involved in research throughout their tenure at SHSU.
 This program does not involve training in the delivery of psychological services.
-Please note that the name of the General Psychology MA degree will change to Experimental Psychology in 2023.
-The required curriculum is based on the catalog year you entered the program, so students entering the program in 2021 and 2022 will continue to follow the same degree plan listed in the catalogs for those years but the name of their Master's degree will be Experimental Psychology.
+Please note that the name of the program changed from General Psychology to Experimental Psychology in 2023.
+The required curriculum is based on the catalog year of matriculation, so students entering the program in 2021 and 2022 will continue to follow the same degree plan listed in the catalogs for those years but the name of their Master's degree will be Experimental Psychology.

-Our Master of Arts in Clinical Psychology program is designed to produce scientistpractitioners who possess: (1) extensive knowledge of the field of clinical psychology; (2) the assessment, diagnostic, and therapeutic skills of effective Master's-level practitioners; and (3) the intellectual skills necessary for continuing the process of discovery and understanding of human behavior.
-Graduate training in our Clinical Psychology program is directed toward Psychological Associates licensure (LPA) from The Texas State Board of Examiners of Psychologists.
+Our Master of Arts in Clinical Psychology program is designed to produce scientist-practitioners who possess: (1) extensive knowledge of the field of clinical psychology; (2) the assessment, diagnostic, and therapeutic skills of effective Master's-level practitioners; and (3) the intellectual skills necessary for continuing the process of discovery and understanding of human behavior.
+Graduate training in our Clinical Psychology MA program is directed toward Psychological Associate licensure (LPA) from The Texas State Board of Examiners of Psychologists.